SL-AIIA/AIIA-Integrity-Framework/README.md

 ---
 ### How to Contribute
 Feel free to fork this repository, improve any part, or use it as inspiration for your own projects.
-For questions or collaboration ideas, you can reach out via the issues tab or through LinkedIn.
+For questions or collaboration ideas, you can reach out via the issues tab or through X and LinkedIn.
 ---
 **AI is a Mirror.
 Anchor it with Integrity.**